areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

     :align: center

+In another test the input image is first offset by -4 and scaled by 35.
+That result is then clipped to a minimum of 0 and a maximum of 255.
+The image is then run through a recursive averaging filter with N=100.

 Image collected with 30 microsecond exposure time, so it is very noisy.
-This is the image output from the NDPlugProcess plugin with Offset and Scale as shown above, but with the recursive filter disabled.
+This is the image output from the NDPlugProcess plugin with Offset and Scale as listed above, but with the recursive filter disabled.

 .. image:: NDProcess_unfiltered.jpg
     :align: center